mkrnc/mkrnc.github.io/index.md

 Faculty of Mathematics and Physics (University of Ljubljana).

-# Research interests:
+### Research interests:

-- algorithms on graphs; structural properties, recognition, symmetries, covers
+- structural and algorithmic graph theory

-- consensus problem, distributed processes, probabilistic analysis
+- randomised distributed processes

-- extremal graph theory; graph limits and flag algebra on graphs
+- extremal graph theory

 # Publications

-48 non-self-citations according to WoS, 56 non-self-citations according to Scopus, and 140 citations according to Google Scholar.
+Over 45 non-self-citations according to WoS, over 55 non-self-citations according to Scopus, and over 145 citations according to Google Scholar.

 For research papers and conferences please refer to [Cobiss](https://goo.gl/FBSSLJ) or [Google Scholar](https://bit.ly/Krnc-Scholar).